Using Cans for EMI Shielding on Your PCB

 - Tin plated plastic

-The metal enclosure of the can keeps Electromagnetic Interference from entering or leaving the covered region.
+The metal enclosure of the can keeps Electromagnetic Interference and EMI radiation from entering or leaving the covered region.
 Many can shields have a grid of holes in the metal that helps with thermal management, while still providing the shielding effect of a conductive cover over your components.

 An ideal shield would completely encapsulate your components.
-Unfortunately, that leaves no options for inputs and outputs, or power and grounding, so a can will still have some leakage.
-If necessary, you can supplement the can with additional shielding, like gaskets, mesh, and films.
+Unfortunately, that leaves no options for inputs and outputs or power and grounding, so a can will still have some electromagnetic leakage.
+If necessary, you can supplement the can with additional shielding, like EMI gaskets, mesh, and films.

-When you’re designing a PCB, you should first design your board to minimize emissions with good design practices like short traces, proper grounding, and component placement to minimize emissions.
+When you’re designing a PCB, you should first design your board to minimize emissions like EMI radiation with good design practices like short traces, proper grounding, and component placement.
 Using shields should never take precedence over good board design for EMI management, but they are a great next step.

-Shields are particularly appropriate when you need to isolate components from EMI that might occur elsewhere on the PCB.
-They are most often used over the RF output, or inputs and amplifier stages, since these are the sections of a most likely to be affected by/cause Electromagnetic Interference.
-In our design, the shield covered both the RF module and amplifier to isolate them from other noise in the .
+EMI shielding is particularly appropriate when you need to isolate components from EMI radiation that might occur elsewhere on the PCB.
+They are most often used over the RF output, input, and amplifier stages since these are the sections of a most likely to be affected by/cause Electromagnetic Interference.

-Electromagnetic compatibility sensitive components can also be shielded to prevent interference.
+Electromagnetic compatibility sensitive components can also have electromagnetic shielding to prevent interference.
 Finally, you might want to shield high-speed components like oscillators to prevent them from creating interference across the board.